huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_workload_queue.md

 * `configuration` - (Required, List, ForceNew) Specifies the configuration information for workload queue.
   Changing this parameter will create a new resource.
   The [configuration](#DWS_workloadQueue_configuration) structure is documented below.

-* `logical_cluster_name` - (Optional, String, ForceNew) Specifies the logical cluster name, this field is required when the cluster is a logical cluster.
-Changing this parameter will create a new resource.

 <a name="DWS_workloadQueue_configuration"></a>
 The `configuration` block supports: